vsridha/sv-mbirct/README.md

 1. Intel-based CPU(s)
 2. Intel "icc" compiler (included in "Parallel Studio XE", available from Intel for Linux, macOS)

-For using advanced prior models the following Python version and libararies are required:
+For using advanced prior models (BM3D and Deep Resnet CNN) the following Python version and libararies are required:
 1. Python 3.5 (recommended) or greater
-2.
+2. numpy
+3. scipy
+4. matplotlib
+5. pillow
+6. pywavelets
+7. tensorflow-gpu or tensorflow

 ## COMPILING